rokm/matlab_mexopencv/README.md

 ## Summary

 This project aims to provide an easy-to-use mexopencv bundle for rapid OpenCV prototyping with MATLAB.
-It provides self-contained versions of OpenCV and mexopencv, along with build scripts and startup scripts for Linux and Windows.
+It provides self-contained (source) versions of OpenCV and mexopencv, along with build scripts and startup scripts for Linux and Windows.

-The main idea is that instead of building mexopencv manually and having to worry about the compatibility with system's OpenCV version, a private version of compatible OpenCV and corresponding mexopencv is built using the provided build script.
-In addition, provided startup scripts take care of setting correct library paths, avoiding the issues with missing imports.
+The main idea is that instead of building mexopencv against system's OpenCV and having to worry about its version and feature compatibility, a private version of compatible OpenCV and corresponding mexopencv is built using the provided build script.
+In addition, the provided startup scripts take care of setting correct library paths, avoiding the issues with missing or conflicting library imports.

 ## Prerequisites

-The bundle was primarily developed and tested on 64-bit Linux (Fedora 29) with Matlab R2016b, but has also been tested on 64-bit Windows 10 with Visual Studio 2015 and Matlab R2016a.
+The bundle was primarily developed and tested on 64-bit Linux (Fedora 29) with Matlab R2016b, but has also been tested on 64-bit Windows 8.1 with Visual Studio 2015 and Matlab R2016a, and 64-bit Windows 10 with Visual Studio 2017 and Matlab R2017b.
+Matlab R2018a and later are currently not supported on Windows due to bug in mexopencv's build scripts!

 ### Linux